SortaCore/MMF2Exts/DarkEdif/#MFAs and documentation/DarkEdif MultiTargeting.md

   You can set up the symbol cache in WinDbg by File > Symbol File Path (read [more][WinDbg symbol path guide]).

-#### My Windows ext doesn't load
+## My Windows ext doesn't load
-If your extension compiles and links without error (build success in Output window), but it does not load, in either of these ways:
+If your extension compiles and links without error (Visual Studio's Output window ends with "build succeeded"), but your project does not load, in either of these ways:
 1. Fusion 2.0/2.5 will not show the extension in the Create New Object window
 2. Built Fusion EXEs that use your extension, when run, are creating a messagebox:
   "Cannot load ExtName.mfx.
 This object might need an external program or library not yet installed."
 This error means that external files are missing.

 This error message box also occurs when:
+- you use a Vista+ function in Windows XP, or a 7+ function in Windows Vista, etc.
-- your extension is set to build with `FavorSizeOrSpeed=size_redist` Fusion SDK config option, or has VS property setting C/C++ > Code Generation > Runtime Library to a DLL version.
+- your extension is set to build with `FavorSizeOrSpeed=size_redist` Fusion SDK config INI option, or has VS property setting C/C++ > Code Generation > Runtime Library to a DLL version (Multithreaded Debug DLL or Multithreaded DLL).
-  This means project properties Multithreaded Debug DLL or Multithreaded DLL. `_DLL` will be defined.
+  `_DLL` will be defined if you've done either.
-  These will have CRT functions outside of your extension's MFX, depending on the user having your VS's C++ redistributible installed.
+  DLL runtime libraries store CRT functions outside of your extension's MFX, depending on the user having your VS's C++ redistributible installed.
   For VS 2015-2022, you can use any VS redistributible up to the VS 2022 redistributible; but note that Windows XP is only compatible up to VS 2019 redistributible v16.7.
-- you use a Vista+ function in Windows XP, or a 7+ function in Windows Vista, etc.
 - you use external DLLs that you link to with LIB files (dynamic library), which are not found by the running application.

 Your Fusion extension will look for the external DLLs (redistributible DLL files, Windows DLL files, or third-party DLLs you've directly linked to), in system path, and:
 - During Fusion editor usage: Fusion install folder (where mmf2u.exe is)
 - During Run Application: Data\\Runtime or Data\\Runtime\\Unicode folder
-- For built EXEs: The built EXE application folder.
+- For built EXEs: The built EXE application folder; and Modules sub-directory, if it's an Unpacked EXE.

 If you're struggling to find the function that your ext can't find in the OS, try opening Microsoft's [Dependency Walker] on your MFX file.
 1. Once opened, it should show red-icon DLL files on the left.